Board of Commissioners

 Liles is a proud member of the Calvary Assembly of God.
 She's a previous member of the Our House Women's Shelter Board and Polk County Child Literacy Program, as well as an active member of the Cedartown Kiwanis Club.

-Meet Commissioner Michael Gravett!
+Meet Vice Chairman, Michael Gravett!

 Born and raised on the East side of the county, Gravett is a lifelong resident of Polk and a 1997 graduate of Rockmart High School.
 He went on to attend Georgia Northwestern Technical College to further his education, graduating with a degree in Drafting Technologies.
 Michael and his wife, Amanda, now reside in Cedartown.
 Amanda is a teacher for the Polk School District where she’s taught faithfully for 20+ years.
 Michael and Amanda have two teenage daughters, Andrea and Mattie.